helgaosano/WeatherCheck/README.md

 # WeatherToday
 ## Author Name: Tania Osano

+## View Screenshot

 ## Introduction
-WeatherToday is an application that displays the current weather information comprising of temperature, humidity, wind speed and the condition of a given location that a user inputs in a search bar.
+WeatherToday is a simple application that displays the current weather information comprising of temperature, humidity, wind speed and the condition of a given location that a user inputs in a search bar.

 It is developed to help users get access to the information they need and be aware of the weather conditions in their location and other locations.